 Signs of Reading Struggles Before Your Child Begins School

 It can be difficult to detect that your child has reading difficulties early on, especially before they are enrolled in school.
-Nevertheless, there are some cues that you can look out for to determine if, indeed, there is a problem.
-Some of the signs that you can detect at an early age that your child could be an exceptional learner include the inability to learn new words, late talker, or difficulty forming words.
-The child could also confuse words with the same sounds or reverse sounds in letters and words.
-Early signs of reading support needs in children before first grade also involve the difficulty of remembering letters, colors, and numbers association.
+Nevertheless, there are some cues you can look out for to determine if there is a problem.
+Some of the signs that you can detect at an early age that your child could be an exceptional learner include the inability to learn new words, being a late talker, or difficulty forming words.
+The child could confuse words with the same or reverse sounds in letters and words.
+Early signs of reading support needs in children before first grade also involve difficulty in remembering letters, colors, and numbers association.

 Signs to Look Out for After the Child Joins Preschool

 Signs of reading struggles become clear once a child goes to school.
 Once the child is enrolled in preschool or kindergarten, the teacher may be the first to notice that the child is struggling to read.
-The appearance of the process can vary from one child to another but can fully be understood once the child begins to read.
+The process’s appearance can vary from child to child but can fully be understood once the child begins to read.
 For example, a child may struggle to play rhyming games and nursery rhymes.
 The child may also find it hard to differentiate words that begin with a similar sound.

-Reading struggle can also be expressed through the inability to complete a task that involves writing or reading.
+Reading struggle can also be expressed through the inability to complete a writing or reading task.
 A child with this learning impairment may also avoid reading activities.
 Reading struggle among young children can also be expressed by the inability of the child to comprehend what has been read.
 Low comprehension in reading is also a red flag that your child could need reading support.
 A child may also find it difficult to connect ideas of what they have to connect ideas to familiar real-life situations.

 Not Ready to Read

 Reading is a fundamental skill that every kid deserves to master for their future.
-When reading solutions are created earlier on for struggler readers and handled effectively, it changes everything for a student, from low self-esteem to other emotional issues to develop a love for learning.
+When reading solutions are created earlier for struggling readers and handled effectively, it changes everything for a student, from low self-esteem to other emotional issues to developing a love for learning.

 My passion for equipping students with the ability to READ began with my personal struggles with learning How-To-Read in Kindergarten.
 My parents were immigrants to the USA and did not often understand the American School system.
-As a result, most of my school life was confusing and unclear, but along the way, TEACHERS assist my parents and changed my destiny.
-Later on, it was discovered that I had a unique Learning Disability that explained my journey.
+As a result, most of my school life was confusing and unclear, but along the way, TEACHERS assisted my parents and changed my destiny.
+Later, I discovered that I had a unique Learning Disability that explained my journey.

 by Sarah Katrina Maruani